 Coming to terms with one’s gender or sexual identity can be a difficult and confusing time, especially for school-age kids.
-Beyond support from their family, LGBT youth need trained counselors, therapists, or other health care professionals in their corner who can help them process their feelings in a healthy way and develop a positive self-image, said Brank.
+Beyond support from their family, LGBTQ youth need trained counselors, therapists, or other health care professionals in their corner who can help them process their feelings in a healthy way and develop a positive self-image, said Brank.

-“Some of the best advice I give people is to get a good pediatrician whom you love and trust,” she said, noting parents should interview the providers personally to be sure they’re experienced with the issues that impact the LGBT community.
+“Some of the best advice I give people is to get a good pediatrician whom you love and trust,” she said, noting parents should interview the providers personally to be sure they’re experienced with the issues that impact the LGBTQ community.
 “These are pretty specific health issues.
 Is this their first LGBT patient, or have they worked with hundreds?”

 Once they determined that their daughter was not gay, but transgender, Brank said her pediatrician put them in touch with a gender therapist who was instrumental in helping her daughter through the transition.
 “That was so important for us early on,” she said.